SKY-ALIN/regta/docs/source/cli_reference.rst

     Usage: regta new [OPTIONS] NAME

-      Creates new job by template.
+      Create a new job by template.

     Options:
       -T, --type [async|thread|process]
                                       Job type.
 Defines how the job will use system resources.  [default: thread]
-      -S, --style [oop|decorator]     Job code style.  [default: decorator] -P, --path PATH                 Path to which the job file will be created.
+      -S, --style [oop|decorator]     Job code style.  [default: decorator] -P, --path PATH                 Path to directory with jobs.  [default: jobs]
-                                      [default: jobs]
       --help                          Show this message and exit.

 regta list